If you're online a lot, you've probably heard of Reddit. The site used to say that it was the "front page of the internet," which is not a lie.

 Be the first to join, and you might be able to become a moderator over time!

-We're looking for artists that want to push their music career to the next level, with our platform or not!
+We're looking for artists who want to push their music career to the next level, with our platform or not!

 Like our Discord server, we want to create a space for music artists to chat, give feedback, and learn from other artists!